kushalpandya/Ambiance-Precise/README.md

 Bugs/Issues
 -----------

-Any theme issues should be reported against the master [Light Themes][master] project.
-Those related to wrong menu colouring should be reported in here.
+Any general theme issues should be reported against the main [Light Themes][master] project on hosted on Launchpad.
+You may report here the issues related to fixes made as mentioned above.

   [master]: https://code.launchpad.net/~ubuntu-art-pkg/light-themes/trunk